f4b6a3/uuid-creator/README.md

 ### Version 2: DCE Security

-The DCE Security is a time-based UUID that also has a local domain and a local identifier.
+The DCE Security<sup>[6]</sup> is a time-based UUID that also has a local domain and a local identifier.

 ```java
 // DCE Security